Ephedra cutleri: Description

 The rhizomatous shrubs form erect clumps, .25–1.5 m tall and 3–5 m wide.
 It grows on flat and dry sandy areas, and occasionally on rocky slopes.
 Anchored by the rhizomes and an advantageous root system, Ephedra cutleri leaves grow in an opposite orientation but can not sustain all growth.
 Because the leaves are too small to perform photosynthesis, it is conducted in the sticky stems of the plant.

 Cultivation

 In one study, E. cutleri was the major plant found in Northeastern Arizona where dry, loamy, fine sand surfaced layers of Sheppard series soils dominate and form coppice dunes due their strong rhizomes.

 Stabilized dunes are preferred at higher elevations.

 Evapotranspiration of waste water studies have been performed where E. cutleri is the predominant established plant species.
 Their adaptation to the arid conditions of the desert landscape provide ideal functionality of evaporating the deposited water.

 Uses

 A food source for animals, there are differing views as to whether the plant has any medicinal properties for humans with the exception of brewing Mormon tea.

-Another source indicated the stems contain ephedrine which can be used to treat respiratory symptoms.
+Native Americans in the Four Corners region have made use of the plant in various ways.
+The seeds were sometimes roasted and ground into flour, while the plant could also be used for making light tan or reddish dyes, as well as used in the process of tanning animal hides.